michgz/aix_synth/README.md

 ## Appendix A - Explanation of memory types

 Parameter sets can be selected based on memory as well as category.
-The memory types used by Casio are:
+The memory types made available by Casio are:

 | Memory type | Location | Used for |
 | --- | --- | --- |